eugenia1984/english/glossary.md

 - **Electrical systems** refer to a network of electrical components connected to carry out some operation.
 These can include anything from simple circuits like a flashlight to complex systems found in computers and other high-tech devices.

+- **encryption**: refers to converting data into a secure format to prevent unauthorized access.
+For example: `End-to-end encryption keeps messages private by encoding them so only the sender and receiver can read them`. -> Here, encryption means the process of securing information by converting it into a coded form.

 - **energetic**: means having a lot of energy, enthusiasm, and a readiness to act.

 - **energy**: in design refers to the mood or atmosphere created by certain choices.
 For example: `The new app design uses bright colors to add energy and excitement`. -> In this example, energy refers to the vibrant and lively feeling created by the choice of bright colors, making the app more engaging and dynamic.